juliomrqz/nativescript-vibrate/README.md

 #### iOS

-There is no API to vibrate for a specific amount of time, so it will vibrate for the default no matter what (the duration is ignored).
+There is no API to vibrate for a specific **amount of time** or **vibration pattern**, so it will vibrate for the default period of time no matter what.